 When planning your trip to Cappadocia, the first thing to note is that Cappadocia is a region in Turkey, not a specific place.
 Goreme is the main tourist town but Goreme doesn’t have an airport and there is no airport called ‘Cappadocia’!

 The two airports that serve Cappadocia are Kayseri Airport and Nevsehir Airport.

 You will most likely need to stop in one of Istanbul’s Airports before catching an internal flight to Cappadocia from Istanbul.

-Note that Istanbul has 2 airports and they aren’t that close together (so I wouldn’t recommend flying into one and out of the other unless you give yourself a day in between).
-I flew from London Stansted with Pegasus Airlines who I recommend flying with!
+Note that Istanbul has 2 major airports, Istanbul Airport and Sabiha Gokcen / SAW Airport and they aren’t that close together, therefore, I wouldn’t recommend flying into one and out of the other unless you give yourself a day in between.

 Bus from Istanbul to Cappadocia